-Prevailing Wind's hypothetical layout contains 63 wind turbine sites, including alternatives.
-Predictive modeling was conducted to determine the impacts at the occupied residences shown in Appendix B.
+Prevailing Wind's hypothetical layout contains 62 wind turbine sites, including alternatives.
+Predictive modeling was conducted to determine the impacts at the occupied residences shown in the Project layout figure included in Appendix B.

 5.2.2 Terrain and Vegetation